Joewus12345/openai-support-agent-demo/README.md

    ollama serve
    ```

-2. Begin with a lightweight model such as `llama3`:
+2. Begin with a lightweight model such as `llama3` (or another small model):

    ```bash
    ollama run llama3
    ```

     The command downloads the model if needed.
-Use `ollama run <model>` or `ollama pull <model>` to get other models.
+You can also pre-download additional models with `ollama pull <model>` or simply run `ollama run <model>` for the first time.

-3. After installing multiple models, switch between them using the **Model** dropdown in the agent view.
-Ensure the provider dropdown is set to `ollama`.
+3. After installing multiple models, switch between them using the new **Model** dropdown in the agent view (next to **Auto reply**).
+Make sure the provider dropdown is set to `ollama`.

 4. (Optional) Configure the default model and context size by adding the following variables to your `.env` file (see `.env.example`):